 Project rules allow automatically assigning worked time to a specific project based on the context detected on the user's device.

-Through configurable conditions, the system identifies the environment in which work is being done (application, window, URL, folder, etc.) and links the activity to the corresponding project without the need for manual selection.
+Through configurable conditions, the system identifies the environment being worked in (application, window, URL, folder, etc.) and links the activity to the corresponding project without manual selection.

 If a condition is met → then a project is assigned.